JohnPRed/SDK4FPGA/doc/SDK4FPGA_ethernet_server_configuration_user_guide.md

 	</div>
 	<br><br>

-3. In SDK, choose "File" -> "New" -> "Application Project", assign a project name (as example, lets call it "fpga_test") and click the "Next" button.
+3. In SDK, choose "File" -> "New" -> "Application Project", assign a project name (as example, let call it "fpga_test") and click the "Next" button.

 	<br><br>
 	<div style="text-align:center" markdown="1">